Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • How long is the Salkantay trek?

 The Salkantay trek begins in the Mollepata District.
 You can choose between several routes, schedules, and departure spots.
-The traditional route of the Salkantay Hike starts near the Soraypampa base camp.
-It takes hikers to Humantay Lake, Salkantay Pass, the Cloud Forest, and Machu Picchu.
-In a tour of 5 days, you can cover a total distance of 60 kilometers or 37 miles.
+The classic route of the Salkantay Hike starts near the Soraypampa base camp and takes hikers to explore the Humantay Lake, Salkantay Pass, the Cloud Forest, and Machu Picchu.
+In a 5-day tour, you can cover a total distance of 60 kilometers or 37 miles.

 Inca Trail